Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Ensure our donor-engagement features include donors who already know who they want to give to and donors who need help finding who to give to.

-Donor engagement becomes part of the DFX platform experience from day-one, rather than something they unlock once they've put in extra effort elsewhere to find charities to give to.
+This approach opens the door to new users who lack that background knowledge.
+Donor engagement becomes part of the DFX platform experience from day one, rather than something they unlock once they've put in extra effort elsewhere to find charities to give to.

 Finding: Anonymity Is Widely Misunderstood

-Contrary to assumptions, very few DAF donors were anonymous.
+Contrary to assumptions, very few DAF donors are anonymous.
 Charities and financial advisors also report donors being confused about what anonymity actually meant, often assuming that they were refraining from their information being shared publicly, not from the charity as well.

 This resulted in donors who marked themselves to remain anonymous calling charities to check that their donation was received, upset that they never heard anything